Mentor Training Program

 - Take some time to pray about the mentorship process and for those you will be serving.

 - Ask questions, and share about your life, your struggles, and why you have chosen to be a mentor.
-This meeting will set the tone for the relationship.
+Set the tone for the relationship.
 Pry, but not too much!
 You just met; take time to get to know each other.

 - The Next Meeting